Skip to content

 Official control statement

-The organization shall direct, monitor and review the activities related to outsourced system development.
+The organisation shall direct, monitor and review the activities related to outsourced system development.

 Why it matters